noripyt/django-cachalot/README.rst

 Cachalot officially supports Python 3.6-3.9 and Django 2.2 and 3.0-3.2 with the databases PostgreSQL, SQLite, and MySQL.

 No upper limit is imposed by cachalot.
-When Django's async ORM or cache is rolled out, there may be huge changes and breakages due to cachalot monkey-patching.
+However, if you use a Django version that is not officially supported, you may end up battling mounting errors/exceptions and cache misses.
+Please stay within compatibility.

 Usage
 -----